 CSE (Canadian Securities Exchange) A stock exchange for trading the equity securities of emerging companies.
 The CSE’s slogan is “We are the Exchange for Entrepreneurs”.
 This is great for companies that want to attract many investors and grow rapidly.

-Diagram is a new (2017) venture launchpad for Canada’s most exciting startup entrepreneurs in financial, insurance and healthcare technology, announced today that it has successfully closed a $25-million fund and has deployed its first two investments.
+Diagram is a new (2017) venture launchpad for Canada’s most exciting startup entrepreneurs in financial, insurance and healthcare technology, closed a $25-million fund (2017).
 Based in Montreal and Toronto, Diagram is looking to attract the most talented Canadian entrepreneurs to build great global companies.

 Discovery Capital Corporation A venture capital firm whose focus is the enhancement of BC-based technology ventures, in areas of information technology, communications, health & life sciences and environmental & energy technologies.
 This VC is related to BC Discovery Fund and is also not overly active.